 Parking: There is short-stay, roadside parking adjacent to the church.
 There is also a charged car park within a minute from the site, not managed by English Heritage.

-Opening Times: The church is open Tuesday to Saturday, from 11am - 4pm, from April until September.
+Opening Times: Royal Garrison Church will not be open to visitors during 2020 but in recent years it normally opens Tuesday to Saturday, from 11am - 4pm, from April until September.
 The site is closed from October until April and on bank holidays.
 View details.

 Access: Parts of the site are wheelchair accessible.

 Make the most of your day in Portsmouth by including a walk around the town to view the King James's and Landport Gates.